pedrosilva17/bot-of-greed/card_images/README.md

 # Card images folder
 This folder stores the card images of (almost) all available cards.
-Since I don't own the rights to use them, I'd rather not risk uploading them here.
+Since I don't own the rights to use them (and there's a lot of images), I'd rather not risk uploading them here.
 If you want to host the bot yourself for some reason, download the card images using the get_all_card_images() function in the other_functions.py file (careful not to be rate limited or blacklisted).